-The Pros/Cons Of Social Media Use By Students
+The Pros/Cons Of Social Media

 The U.S. is a nation currently divided along social and political lines, a nation where real differences in ethical beliefs and morality exist, and where the spread of misinformation has widened the gap between social groups.

 Within this context, technology and social media are increasingly being used a venue for bullying, propaganda, white supremacist, sexist and racist attacks.

 Once seen as a means to build a connected future, today social media has come under attack for its potential dangers.
 In recent weeks, both Facebook and Twitter have attempted to address the use of their social media platforms to perpetuate hate, propaganda and misinformation.

 Facebook also struggles with the unethical use of data collected on their users.
 Today more than ever, we must take a hard look at how social media can cause both benefit and harm in our society.
 If we do, I’m confident we can develop protocols and procedures to limit such damage.

 While I am broadly interested in the study of social media and information and communication technologies, my current scholarly interest is in studying college students in the U.S. and understanding how their friendships and social networks have been transformed by social media.
 In my most recent study, I collected data thorough extensive interviewing and online observation of social media sites with more than 50 participants and two different colleges.
 My findings were eye-opening.